-A brief history of ABQ the Plan
+ABQ the Plan History

-In 2012, large projects were moving forward, with $50M in funding for Paseo del Norte at I-25.
-Convention Center designs were underway and the Bus Rapid Transit (BRT) Alternatives Analysis looked at options for a Central BRT system.
-In addition, planning efforts began for Rio Grande Vision, 50-Mile Loop and the Route 66 Plan.
+In 2012, large projects were moving forward, with $50 million in funding for Paseo del Norte at I-25 and $20 million for the Convention Center Facelift.
+The Bus Rapid Transit (BRT) Alternatives Analysis considered options for a Central BRT system.
+Planning efforts began for the Rio Grande Vision, 50-Mile Activity Loop and the Route 66 Action Plan.

 ABQ the Plan is an ever-evolving plan to continue progress for the future of Albuquerque.
 Funding opportunities will continue to be sought in order to make these dreams a reality.